| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 = 1009.2 m

 Thus the calculated area of spontaneous combustion is an area where Rz < (Rs / 2), which is a circle of radius 504.6 m.
-The perimeter length of that circle is 2 Pi (504.6 m) = 3170 m.
+The perimeter length of that circle, which would be the fire fighting front length, is:

-The only way to stop a fire of that size is to make back fires to create a fire break 3 km long and a block wide through the center of the city.
+The only way to stop a fire of that size is to make back fires to create a fire break about 3 km long and a block wide through the center of the city.
 The direct and consequential damages from the natural gas fire and the back fire would be unprecedented in United States history.
 The fire storm and consequent loss of life and property would be comparable to the WWII fire storms in Dresden, Hamburg, Tokyo and Hiroshima.

 It is the hope of this author that common sense will prevail and that senior members of the United States government will do all necessary to force rerouting of this large diameter high pressure natural gas pipeline to a longer but much safer rural route.